jshaker000/mandlebrot_explorer/README.md

 Depending on what you are looking for, both the Historgram and Modulo renderings can look nice.

 However, the Modulo rendering tends to be more consistently nice.
+It also has zoom invariance

 The Histogram renderings are a bit finicky in my experience.
+It tends to look very nice on certain structures and confused on others.
+Playing with the gradient, and how much automtic vs manual shading can give you some interesting results.

 Here are some comparisons: